Tribrissen® 400 Oral Paste

 CAN THIS DRUG BE GIVEN WITH OTHER DRUGS?

-- If your pet experiences any unusual reactions when taking multiple medications, contact your veterinarian
+- If your horse experiences any unusual reactions when taking multiple medications, contact your veterinarian

-Contact your veterinarian immediately if pet eats more than the prescribed amount.
+Contact your veterinarian immediately if your horse receives more than the prescribed amount.

 WHAT ELSE SHOULD I KNOW?

-Notify your veterinarian if your animal's condition does not improve or worsens despite this treatment.
+Notify your veterinarian if your horse’s condition does not improve or worsens despite this treatment.

-This is just a summary of information about trimethoprim sulfa.
-If you have any questions or concerns about trimethoprim sulfa or for the condition it was prescribed, contact your veterinarian.
+This is just a summary of information about Trimethoprim + Sulfonamide.
+If you have any questions or concerns about this product or for the condition it was prescribed, please contact your veterinarian.